 - and literally loads of other stuff.

-Basically, the database is crucial for WordPress to run.
+A healthy database is crucial for WordPress to run.

 As you can imagine, your database can get a little bloated over time with junk data (just like a normal file folder).
 If you revise your website’s content frequently, if you install and remove a few plugins you dislike, or you just have a really old site, you are bound to have a database way bigger than it needs to be.
 This can lead to a slow site, excessively large backups, and might even make the MySQL program (in your server/hosting environment) chomp up more computer power (read: slower host).